huajimodi/CSC311Project/README.md

 **Contributions**
 1. **Label Shifting**: We shift all incorrect answers from $0$ to $-1$, preserving $0$ explicitly for *missing* entries only.
 This helps the model differentiate truly incorrect answers ($-1$) from simply missing data ($0$).
-2. **Question Correlation Matrix**: We generate a matrix $ C_Q $ that captures how similar or correlated two questions are, based on their subject metadata (via TF-IDF).
+2. **Question Correlation Matrix**: We generate a matrix $C_Q$ that captures how similar or correlated two questions are, based on their subject metadata (via TF-IDF).
 3. **K-Means Clustering**: For each question cluster, we estimate a student's missing responses using a simple majority-voting (mean-based) approach within that cluster.
 4. **Extended Autoencoder**: Our base autoencoder is enhanced by plugging in these more meaningful imputed values and by incorporating an additional regularization term.